pontem-network/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 - A raw transaction, and
 - An authenticator.
 The authenticator contains a client's public key and the signature of the raw transaction.

-This signed transaction is further BCS-serialized (not shown in the diagram in [Overview](#overview) section), after which the signed transaction is ready for submission to the [Aptos REST interface](https://fullnode.devnet.aptoslabs.com/v1/spec#/).
+This signed transaction is further BCS-serialized (not shown in the diagram in [Overview](#overview) section), after which the signed transaction is ready for submission to the [Pont REST interface](https://fullnode.devnet.pontlabs.com/v1/spec#/).

 ### Multisignature transactions

-The Aptos blockchain supports several signing methods for transactions, including the single signature, the K-of-N multisig, and more.
+The Pont blockchain supports several signing methods for transactions, including the single signature, the K-of-N multisig, and more.

 A K-of-N multisig transaction means that for such a transaction to be executed, at least K out of the N authorized signers have signed the transaction and passed the check conducted by the chain.

 Transaction signatures are wrapped in `Authenticator`.
-The Aptos blockchain validates the transactions submitted by clients by using the Authenticator data.
+The Pont blockchain validates the transactions submitted by clients by using the Authenticator data.
 See a few examples below:

 In Typescript, this is how a single signer authenticator looks like: